Joe Palooka

-Joe Palooka was an American comic strip about a heavyweight boxing champion, created by cartoonist Ham Fisher.
+Joe Palooka is an American comic strip about a heavyweight boxing champion, created by cartoonist Ham Fisher.
 The strip debuted on April 19, 1930 and was carried at its peak by 900 newspapers.
 It was cancelled in 1984.

 The strip was adapted to a 15-minute CBS radio series, 12 feature-length films (chiefly from Monogram Pictures), nine Vitaphone film shorts, a 1954 syndicated television series (The Joe Palooka Story), comic books and merchandise, including a 1940s board game, a 1947 New Haven Clock & Watch Company wristwatch, a 1948 metal lunchbox featuring depictions of Joe, Humphrey and Little Max, and a 1946 Wheaties cereal box cut-out mask.
 In 1980, a mountain in Pennsylvania was named for the character.

 Publication history

 In his home town of Wilkes-Barre, Pennsylvania, Fisher devised the character in 1921 after he met a boxer, Pete Latzo, outside a poolroom.
 As Fisher explained in an article in Collier's:

 Many rejections followed before Fisher's strip was finally syndicated by the McNaught Syndicate after Fisher, while employed as a McNaught salesman, sold it to over 20 newspapers.
 It debuted April 19, 1930, and by 1948, it was ranked as one of the five most popular newspaper comic strips.

 After Fisher committed suicide in 1955, his assistant Moe Leff drew the strip for four years.
 Leff had been ghosting on the strip's art since the late 1930s; his first credited strip was September 17, 1956.
 Lank Leonard recommended Tony DiPreta, who stepped in starting September 7, 1959, to illustrate scripts by Morris Weiss (early 1960s to early 1970s) and Ed Moore (mid 1970s on).
 DiPreta stayed with the strip for 25 years until it ended its run November 24, 1984, when it had dropped to only 182 newspapers.
 DiPreta then moved on to draw Rex Morgan, M.D.